ALISHA C. JOHNSON

 TODAY

 Primarily working in senior care with operators, growth-stage businesses, and the people who've acquired them.
-Tomorrow, who knows.

 Family.
 Business.
 Legacy.